jdcloudcom/en/documentation/Database-and-Cache-Service/JCS-for-Memcached/Getting-Started/Create-Instance.md

 # Create Instance

 You can create Memcached instance use Memcached console or API.
-See “[Price Overview](../Pricing/Price-Overview.md)” and “[Billing Rules](../Pricing/Billing-Rules.md)” for billing instructions of the instance.
+See "[Price Overview](../Pricing/Price-Overview.md)" and "[Billing Rules](../Pricing/Billing-Rules.md)" for billing instructions of the instance.

 This document introduces how to create Memcached instance through Memcached console.